ChelsieSalome/Linux-Ass1/README.md

 disable_root: true

 **Command Breakdown ...............**

-users:: This section defines user accounts to be created on the instance.
+- **users:**: This section defines user accounts to be created on the instance.

 - **name: Chelsie** : to pecify the username for the new user account.